 Advantages of NAS

-- File sharing and collaboration among users is more simplified in NAS.
+• File sharing and collaboration among users are more simplified in NAS.

 Disadvantages of NAS